vintousan/scihub_email_scraper/README.md

 Note: It's crude because some info cannot be extracted, due to some protection/encryption. <br/>
 Another Note: This code is created to explore the capabilities of the Beautiful Soup library. <br/>
-Credit: This is a modification of scihub downloader by https://github.com/gadilashashank/Sci-Hub.
+Credit: This code is inspired from scihub downloader by https://github.com/gadilashashank/Sci-Hub.
 Please heed his warnings on its usage.